devanshj/rxjs-from-emitter/docs/solving-some-from-event-flaws.md

 const exit$ = fromEvent(process, "exit")
 ```

-You actually get a TypeScript error saying &ndash;
+You actually get a TypeScript error if you are in strict mode (which is recommended) saying &ndash;

 ```plaintext
 Argument of type 'Process' is not assignable to parameter of type 'FromEventTarget<unknown>'.